To-be-b/v_repExtSDL2/README.md

 Easy to extend and supposed to be cross-platfrom.

 It is imporant to have link SDL2 and put SDL.dll into VRep folder.

+Agenda:
+implement the possibility to choose a device index